aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-conversion/save-image-as-eps/_index.md

 # Save Image as EPS in Java with Aspose.Page

 ## Introduction
-In the world of Java programming, **Aspose.Page** for Java emerges as a powerful tool for manipulating and saving images in a variety of formats.
-One of its most useful capabilities is the ability to save images as Encapsulated PostScript (EPS) files—a format widely adopted in professional graphics and high‑resolution printing workflows.
+In the world of Java programming, the **aspose.page save eps** capability offered by **Aspose.Page** for Java emerges as a powerful tool for manipulating and exporting images in a variety of formats.
+One of its most useful features is the ability to save raster images as Encapsulated PostScript (EPS) files—a format widely adopted in professional graphics and high‑resolution printing workflows.
 In this tutorial you’ll learn step‑by‑step how to convert a JPEG (or any supported raster image) into an EPS file using Aspose.Page, with clear explanations of each line of code.

 ## Quick Answers
 - **What library do I need?** Aspose.Page for Java